wakkihaya/neurotechjp/src/md/en/blog/10-major-types-of-neurotech.md

 The technology of Neurotech is the result of many layers of research woven together by the history of various studies by our great predecessors.

-When you first came into contact with Neurotech, you may have been fascinated by the BCI that connects the brain to the computer and imagined a future of science fiction.
+When you first came into contact with Neurotech, you may have been fascinated by the Brain-Computer Interface(BCI) that connects the brain to the computer and imagined a future of science fiction.

 In this series, however, we will explain the technical characteristics of the 10 major types of Neurotech technologies from a bird's eye view, not only BCI.